moj-analytical-services/user-guidance/source/documentation/tools/bedrock/index.md

 Amazon Bedrock enables you to use foundation models for generative AI applications through a unified API.
 See [What can I do with Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html#servicename-feature-overview) for further information.

-## Getting started withAmazon Bedrock
+## Getting started with Amazon Bedrock

 A good starting point is familiarising yourself with the [terms and concepts](https://docs.aws.amazon.com/bedrock/latest/userguide/key-definitions.html) used by AWS Bedrock.